DDM'S STANDARD TERMS OF ONLINE ADVERTISING

 - You otherwise breach the Agreement and fail to rectify the breach after DDM has given you five (5) Business Days’ notice requiring rectification;

 - You become or initiate proceedings towards doing any of the following; becoming insolvent, appointing a receiver or manager over your assets, entering into bankruptcy, administration, liquidation, receivership or composition with creditors;

 - You undergo a Change of Control without DDMs prior written consent.

 Termination of this Agreement for any reason does not relieve the parties of obligations and liabilities arising prior to the date of termination.

-11.1 This Agreement can only be varied in writing signed by both parties, and will be governed by the laws of Queensland, Australia.
+11.1 Subject to clause 11.2, this Agreement can only be varied in writing signed by both parties, and will be governed by the laws of Queensland, Australia.